kzemek/kzemek.github.io/_posts/2015-08-16-asio-ssl-and-scalability.md

 `engine::perform` implementation in [engine.ipp] quickly shows us that... everything is fine.
 Sure, you can maybe make a few small optimizations, but in the larger picture OpenSSL is used correctly.
-There's no error there that would result in the lock congestion.
+There's no error there that would result in the lock congestion [^1].
 We conclude that the **bottleneck in scalability lies in OpenSSL itself**, more specifically in its error handling functions.
 So what now?

 ## Trying BoringSSL